benzmuircroft/rockswarmCDRT/README.md

 ## TODO:
 - use rollup to convert ts to js in a single file
-- test with latest Hyperswarm over 2 devices
+- test with old / latest Hyperswarm over 2 devices
-- create two versions (old automerge/ new automerge)
+- create two versions (old automerge / new automerge)

 > **Warning**